For more information please contact one of our Community Service Chairpersons: Edith Gaither, Diane Salera, Diane Taylor, Debbie Peterson

 Members of The North Wind Quilters Guild lovingly make and donate quilts to be given to different charities in our local and world wide communities.
 Some of these organizations use our quilts as auction items to raise funds for their organizations and some use them for their clients.
-Our members have generously made over 1000 Community Service quilts in the last four years.

-Lap quilts will also again be donated to Holiday Connections at McBride Senior Center for senior citizens who may not have otherwise received a Christmas gift.
+Lap quilts will again be donated to Holiday Connections at McBride Senior Center for senior citizens who may not have otherwise received a Christmas gift.
 Holiday Connections reaches out to seniors who live alone or in residential care facilities and who have little contact with family or friends.
 Social workers, public health nurses, and facility staff identify the seniors for the program.

 Lap quilts are lovingly made for the patients at Kaiser Vacaville Oncology Department.
 When a cancer patient comes in for their first chemotherapy treatment they are presented with a lap quilt made by one of our members.
 These quilts are meant to provide warmth, comfort, love and hope to the patient.
 We want them to know that even though we don't personally know them we care about them.

-We have also decided to make quilts and pillowcases to be given to the Fisher House at Travis Air Force Base.
+We have also made quilts and pillowcases to be given to the Fisher House at Travis Air Force Base.
 This is operated by a foundation to help military families in need where they can stay without charge for up to 30 days when one of its family members is hospitalized.
 It is located on the grounds of David Grant USAF Medical Center and is within a short walking distance of the hospital.
 It has all the comfort and atmosphere of a home including a large common room, dining room, fully stocked kitchen, laundry and office.
 It can accommodate up to seven families or 16 people at a time and provides a comfortable retreat for patient's families during difficult times.

-Community Service meets on the months were there is a 5th Tuesday from 9:00 am to 3:00 pm at the Adult Recreation Center.
+Community Service meets on the months were there is a 5th Tuesday from 9:00 am to 2:30 pm at the Adult Recreation Center.
 Please check the monthly Newsletter to see if you need to bring special supplies.
 All are encouraged and welcome to help work on our charity quilts.

 North Wind Quilters Guild